Table of Contents

 And finally, I have talked about transcribers making errors but errors occur for all sorts of reasons.
 A good quality recording helps.
 So, if it is poor quality recording, it is will be harder to hear what it is on it.

 Even if it is you doing your own transcription, listening to your own voice, and adding the respondent who you were interviewing the week before, you would have forgotten what was being said in the interview.
 So, a good quality recording is vital.
 I find a good microphone, a lapel mic works really well when plugged into a digital recorder.
 That works really well especially in noisy areas.
-In a quiet room, a digital recorder will capture great quality interviews.
+In a quiet room, a digital recorder (here are a few digital voice recorders that I recommend) will capture great quality interviews.

 That’s it for this first part on how to transcribe an interview for dissertation.
 If you have any burning questions post them below and I’ll be more than happy to answer them.
 In the second and final post in this series on how to transcribe interviews for dissertation I get into the minutia of transcription mechanics: how do you transcribe?
 What are the different styles of dissertation interview transcription (with examples)?And I share a cover page template you can use.